‘Disorganized, random’: Several GOP senators criticize performance of Trump’s lawyers

 Almost immediately afterward, the Louisiana Republican Party condemned Cassidy for his vote.

-However, even Republicans who voted against proceeding with the impeachment trial were not impressed with Trump’s lawyers — particularly with Bruce L. Castor Jr., who opened for Trump’s legal team and spoke for 48 minutes, touching on subjects as diverse ancient Greece, Rome and Nebraska’s being “quite a judicial thinking place.”
+However, even Republicans who voted against proceeding with the impeachment trial were not impressed with Trump’s lawyers — particularly with Bruce L. Castor Jr., who opened for Trump’s legal team and spoke for 48 minutes, touching on subjects as diverse as ancient Greece, Rome and Nebraska’s being “quite a judicial thinking place.”
 At one point, Castor admitted that his team had changed strategy after observing the thoroughness of the House impeachment managers’ presentation.

 Asked his opinion of Castor, Cruz paused for six seconds of silence, then laughed.